alexrintt/shared-storage/docs/index.md

 > To request support for some API that is not currently included open a issue explaining your usecase and the API you want to make available, the same applies for new methods or activities for the current APIs.

-## Support
+## Contribute

-If you have ideas to share, bugs to report or need support, you can either open an issue or join our [Discord server](https://discord.gg/86GDERXZNS).
+If you have ideas to share, bugs to report or need support, you can open an issue.

 ## Android APIs